AI Workshop

 - Getting Started — Return to the basics

-- Managing Entities — Learn about the template and rules system that powers AI generation
+- Managing Entities — Learn about the entities you are generating content for